TheChocolateOre/MoonKeki/README.md

 textures and bindings and whatever, just to simply have post processing effects or to draw a portion of an image or to draw on an image.
 4. Ease of codebase understanding for new users and contributors.
-I don't like hacks, things that _"as long as it works it's ok"_.
+I don't like hacks, things like _"as long as it works it's ok"_.
 Everything must be thoroughly thought.
 The solutions of today are the problems of tomorrow.
 The codebase is intuitive and as loosely coupled as possible.
 I want it to be easy to learn and **easy** to master.
 Also, there will be javadoc in every corner and